 The RTC Project:

-- Helps the child learn how to manage symptoms of serious emotional disturbance.
+- Helps a child learn how to manage symptoms of a serious emotional disturbance.

 - Helps the family learn skills for healthier relationships.

 - Provides a safe place for the child to learn how to positively express emotions and live with others.

 A child is eligible if all the following are met:

 - The child is a resident of Texas.

 - The child is younger than 18 years old.

 - The child has a qualifying serious emotional disturbance.